 - Discussed on an episode of Red Dwarf where Lister complains about "total smegheads" who always drink wine.
 "What'll you have on your cornflakes, darling?
 Oh, I'll have some WINE!"

 - The animated intro to the "Mystery" segment of Masterpiece Theater featured a widow drinking wine at someone's grave.

 - Frasier does this.
 He and Niles even were part of a wine club.

-- Klingons are rather fond of bloodwine (though it's never actually revealed whether it actually has blood, and if it does, what it is the blood of—if it's made from blood (rather than, say, being made of something like blood or a mixture of blood and something else), the blood would have to be weird, since alcohol requires something that contained sugar, and there's no other way that the "young, sweet" bloodwine Worf prefers (which Federation replicators apparently can't do properly; thus his famous preference for prune juice) would be possible.
+- Klingons are rather fond of bloodwine.
+It's never actually revealed whether it actually has blood, and if it does, what it is the blood of—if it's made from blood (rather than, say, being made of something like blood or a mixture of blood and something else), the blood would have to be weird, since alcohol requires something that contained sugar, and there's no other way that the "young, sweet" bloodwine Worf prefers (which Federation replicators apparently can't do properly; thus his famous preference for prune juice) would be possible.
 On Star Trek: Deep Space Nine, it is shown that bloodwine even has vintages, with General Martok being fond of 2309.

 - Oenophilenote Lord Peter Wimsey, who takes this Up to Eleven.
 References come up periodically, such as his asking Harriet Vane to wear a wine-coloured dress and specifying the shade by specifying a vintage in Have His Carcase.
 It's a major plot point in the short story "The Bibulous Business of a Matter of Taste", in which Wimsey goes undercover as Death Bredon and has his palate tested at a blind tasting; he has to name the producer and vintage (year of production) for a series of wines, some of them quite obscure.

 - Gilgamesh in Fate/Zero, being the arrogant king he is, is often shown drinking wine to highlight this fact.
 His Gate of Babylon also contains a high-class wine cellar with wine brewed by the gods themselves.